zhuang09-code/DATA440_final_project/README.md

 - Final relevance score – combined score based on profile and publications

 You can rerun the program with different research interests to explore different recommendations.

+## Limitations

+Semantic Scholar author matching may not always be accurate, which can lead to incorrect or missing publication data for some faculty members.
+In addition, some faculty may not have publication data available in Semantic Scholar, which may affect the completeness of the recommendation results.
+Finally, the system relies on simple keyword matching rather than advanced semantic understanding, which may limit its ability to capture more complex research relationships.